List of BC Ferries accidents and incidents: Spirit of British Columbia

 On July 27, 2005, a man attempting to travel to Mayne Island missed his ferry, so he instead boarded the Spirit of British Columbia (which sails between Tsawwassen and Swartz Bay, passing near Mayne Island while in transit) and jumped overboard as the vessel was approaching Active Pass.
 The man refused to be rescued by crew members who were sent to assist him and was later banned from travelling with BC Ferries.

-On April 27, 2019, Spirit of British Columbia was damaged while docking at Tsawwassen ferry terminal during heavy winds.
+On April 27, 2019, the Spirit of British Columbia was damaged while docking at Tsawwassen ferry terminal during heavy winds.

-On April 2, 2021, Spirit of British Columbia was forced to turn around and return to the Swartz Bay ferry terminal in the middle of a sailing bound forTsawwassen, after a man caused a disturbance while refusing to wear a mask during the COVID-19 pandemic.
-Waiting RCMP officers met the passenger upon the ferry reaching the terminal and issued them two tickets worth $230 each.
-The passenger also received a lifetime ban from travelling with BC Ferries.
-The sailing was left running 44 minutes behind schedule as a result of the incident.

-On September 29, 2021, three men were arrested by Delta Police onboard Spirit of British Columbia at the Tsawwassen ferry terminal, after they threatened to fight fellow passengers and BC Ferries' staff members who confronted them as they were not wearing masks during the COVID-19 pandemic, while on a sailing from Swartz Bay.
+On September 29, 2021, three men were arrested by Delta Police onboard the Spirit of British Columbia at the Tsawwassen ferry terminal, after they threatened to fight fellow passengers and BC Ferries' staff members who confronted them as they were not wearing masks during the COVID-19 pandemic, while on a sailing from Swartz Bay.
 The men were later released from jail with conditions that they were not to attend any BC Ferries' property, pending a court appearance that December.

 On September 3, 2025, a passenger jumped overboard off of the Spirit of British Columbia as the vessel was nearing the Tsawwassen ferry terminal, at the conclusion of a sailing from Swartz Bay.
-The passenger had apparently entered the water to retrieve an item of clothing that they had lost, and was rescued by BC Ferries' crew members, via a rescue boat dispatched from either the Spirit of British Columbia or the Queen of New Westminster, which also stopped off of its' route to assist, along with a Canadian Coast Guard hovercraft.
+The passenger had apparently entered the water to retrieve an item of clothing that they had lost, and was rescued by BC Ferries' crew members, via a rescue boat dispatched from either the Spirit of British Columbia or the Queen of New Westminster, which also stopped off its route to assist, along with a Canadian Coast Guard hovercraft.
 The Spirit of British Columbia was left running an hour behind schedule as result of this incident.
-The next day, another passenger went overboard off of a BC Ferries vessel travelling on the same route, but in the opposite direction, just east of Active Pass.
+The next day, another passenger went overboard off a BC Ferries vessel travelling on the same route, but in the opposite direction, just east of Active Pass.
 The vessel again dispatched a rescue boat which retrieved the passenger and transferred them to another Canadian Coast Guard vessel.
 No health updates were provided for either passenger, nor were any delays reported on the second sailing.
 BC Ferries did, however, state that while both incidents were likely unrelated and unintentional, they are both under investigation as having two such incidents back-to-back is highly unusual.